Compost Manager | North Woods Steward | Bikemore Manager

-- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure it is done consistently each week during pickup and is input into a spreadsheet.
+- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure that it is done consistently each week during pickup and is input into a spreadsheet.

-- Turn compost piles each week to ensure the quality of the compost, and work with Sustainable Skidmore to make sure there is enough carbon (leaves, manure) near the pile for proper carbon to nitrogen ratios.
+- Turn compost piles each week to ensure the quality of the compost, and work with Sustainable Skidmore to make sure there is enough carbon (leaves, manure) near the pile for proper carbon-to-nitrogen ratios.

-- Administer a spring semester survey to all Northwoods residents in conjunction with Sustainable Skidmore to gather data on the changes over time from residents in the apartments in regards to the program.
+- Administer a spring-semester survey to all Northwoods residents in conjunction with Sustainable Skidmore to gather data on the changes over time from residents in the apartments in regards to the program.

 North Woods Steward

-Sustainable Skidmore is looking for creative, organized, self-directed, responsible applicants who have some existing skills related to trail maintenance, outdoor education, communication, or other related areas.
+Sustainable Skidmore is looking for creative, organized, self-directed, responsible applicants who have some existing skills related to trail maintenance, outdoor education, communication, and related areas.
 The successful applicant will have good public relations skills and be comfortable interacting with visitors in the North Woods.
 CPR and First Aid certification as well as GIS knowledge and website development are desirable skills.

 Monitoring Physical Condition of North Woods

-- Maintain, monitor and record physical appearance/health of the woods, including litter removal and trail maintenance
+- Maintain, monitor, and record physical appearance/health of the woods, including litter removal and trail maintenance

 - Keep records of visitor use